-Reasonable Accommodations are intended to alleviate disadvantage caused by a person’s disability.
+Reasonable Accommodations are intended to alleviate any possible disadvantage experienced by a student with a disability.
 Students may require Reasonable Accommodations in both the classroom and exam setting.

 These guidelines describe Classroom Accommodations which are commonly required by students with a disability in UCD.